Hendrix-CS/csci151/projects/arrays.md

 ## Design Idea

-To help you make progress on your project, you will need to submit a design idea via email on or before February 13th.
+To help you make progress on your project, you will need to submit a design idea via email on or before {{page.designdue}}.
 This design idea should be at least two sentences, discussing your plan for the project.
 You will receive feedback and approval of your design idea within 1 day.